-Support the Kindness Summit
+Support Acts of Kindness

 Three time Telly Award winning filmmaker, Sue Vicory was born in DeKalb, Illinois and grew up in the Midwest.
 Sue has been married to her college sweetheart Jay since 1978.
 They have raised 2 daughters, Tracy and Katy.
 She has a Masters Degree in Computer Resource Management.